awesomerank/awesomerank.github.io/lists/dylanrees/citizen-science.md

  * [Calibre](http://calibre-ebook.com/) - eBook management software.
  * [LibraryThing](https://www.librarything.com/) - an online platform for organizing your library.
  * [PECE](http://www.worldpece.org/) - The Platform for Experimental and Collaborative Ethnography.
 This project provides an online platform for academic collaboration that helps keep track of complex attribution of credit.
 It is geared toward anthropologists but is expanding to become more broad.
+ * [RapidPro ★471](https://github.com/rapidpro/rapidpro) - An open-source platform for building scalable applications that users can interact with via SMS.

 ## Educational